Developing a love affair with reactions

 • That’s a reaction… that has to stop

-All with the intent of saying ‘reactions are wrong and they need to stop’.
+The implicit message being that ‘reactions are wrong and they need to stop’.

 But what if reactions are not wrong … what if reactions are offering us something extremely valuable?